amballa/Unit-2-Project/index.md

 |![image](https://user-images.githubusercontent.com/92558174/147177924-f74402e5-da06-448d-84e6-b1b08dd7ac0b.png) | ![image](https://user-images.githubusercontent.com/92558174/147183927-ca56f4a2-7d88-454f-8a3b-50039b2248f4.png)|

-Seeing that the logistic regression model did not perfrom all that well on the test set, I decided to test the updated XGBoost as well.
+Seeing that the logistic regression model did not perfrom all that well on the test set, I decided to cheat and run the test set on the updated XGBoost as well.
 Here are the results:

 |![image](https://user-images.githubusercontent.com/92558174/147178013-2e0960b7-1a08-43a6-9e63-d4955066f342.png) | ![image](https://user-images.githubusercontent.com/92558174/147176443-a181952f-89e1-4ddd-b94b-c1ecebf5e3be.png)|

+Looks like I chose the **wrong** model!

 ### Important Features
-Permutation importances for the tuned LR model:

 ![image](https://user-images.githubusercontent.com/92558174/147185241-007b2268-8574-439d-ac39-39edd4199617.png)

-Permutation importances for the tuned XGBoost model:
 ![image](https://user-images.githubusercontent.com/92558174/147177421-a5b66a2a-8cd4-4337-9756-b9c2c079b40c.png)

-To my surprise, the two models "cared" about very different features!

 ## Concluding Thoughts
-My approach is very basic.
-There are other factors beyonds stats that go into draft decisions.
-One such factor is the kind of player a team is looking to add to its roster in any given year.
+Over the past decade, the NBA and college basketball programs have increasingly embraced the power of data analytics.
+In fact as of 2020, almost every professional team has a department in their front office dedicated specifically to analyzing data.
+With this project, my goal was to explore this territory at the intersection of sports and data science by building a basic model to predict draft outcomes of college players using on-court stats.
+However, I'm sure stats are far from the only factors that that go into draft decisions.
+One main factor that is not accounted for is the kind of player a team is looking to add to its roster in any given year.
 Another may be personality.
+Though ultimately, skill and ability on the court are king.
+And stats are the best way to capture that.

-Some potential improvements could be made by:
+Looking forward, some potential improvements to building a better model could be:
 * finding the right combination of stats to train on
 * handling 0s and 1s for percentage features better or dropping those observations altogether
 * adding a feature to distinguish draft-eligible players
 * adding a feature to distinguish players who have actually declared for the draft
 * adding or calculating a composite score feature

-An alternative methodology of oversampling

-As a future  would also be interesting to see how well a basic linear or tree model could predict not only which players will be drafted, but the order in which they are chosen.
+A methodology of undersampling or oversampling could also used on the dataset to mitigate the effects of the extreme class imbalance on the modeling process.
+It would also be interesting to build a regression model to predict not only which players will be drafted but the order in which they are chosen!